icinganalysis/icinganalysis.github.io/content/NACA Conference on Aircraft Ice Prevention.md

 at flight speeds up to 150 miles per hour, and applied to internally heated windshields.
 >
-> lthough this initial research provided some information on windshield heat requirements, the results wore empirical in nature and could not serve as a fundamental basis for the prediction of the internal heating requirements for windshield configurations
+> Although this initial research provided some information on windshield heat requirements, the results wore empirical in nature and could not serve as a fundamental basis for the prediction of the internal heating requirements for windshield configurations